 You may need to keep much of the original furniture in the house, like the sofa or beds, but that does not stop you adding a few new pieces of your own.
 Whether it is a new TV stand for those Netflix binges, or a new armchair UK manufactured or from your favourite Scandinavian homeware store.

 If full furniture is too much of a stretch, then some new cushions or a throw for the sofa can change the colour dynamic of a room and make it a little more personal without breaking the bank.

 Some UK properties come with dado rails so you are able to hand paintings and photographs without damaging the walls, most properties do not.
 And many landlords are less than keen on tenants hammering nails into the walls.

 The solution to this issue is to fix your pictures to the wall using tape, which not only will save your deposit from complaints of wall damage but can also add a different effect.
 Printed photos and posters can be taped directly to the wall, and if you have some small paintings in frames, then a little double-sided sticky tape can help you get that triptych look you’ve been after.

 Paint an accent wall

-Painting a hole room takes a lot of time and repainting it back to magnolia when you move out can be a bore, so instead choose a small wall or section of wall and that can be your source of colour.
+Painting a whole room takes a lot of time and repainting it back to magnolia when you move out can be a bore, so instead choose a small wall or section of wall and that can be your source of colour.
 Neon is having a bit of a resurgence at the moment for those brave enough to try a bright pink wall, but for the more cautious a deep blue wall can give the room a different feel and would be a more elegant option.